 (6) It shall be the responsibility of the driver training enterprise offering the driver education instruction to determine each student's successful completion by means of a comprehensive final examination measuring driver knowledge.

-(a) No final examination shall permit the student being tested to refer to any materials that may contain answers to the questions thereon;
+(a) No student being tested shall be permitted to refer to any materials that may contain answers to the questions thereon;

 (b) Student knowledge measured by the final examination shall be representative of the entire scope of knowledge of the driver training curriculum and of motor vehicle laws.
 These laws are summarized in the "Digest of Motor Vehicle Laws";

-(c) Ensure the student answers seventy-five per cent or more of the questions comprising the final examination correctly in order to constitute a successful completion of the driver education course.
+(c) The student shall answer seventy-five per cent or more of the questions comprising the final examination correctly in order to constitute a successful completion of the driver education course.
 If a student fails the exam, the student may be offered no more than two additional opportunities to pass without further education.
 Students may not be provided a final examination less than twenty-four hours from the last attempt;

 (7) Not more than nine hours nor fewer than three hours of driver education shall be devoted to showing educational videos, slides or films that relate to driver training.
 No videos, slides or films, or activities unrelated to safe driving practices, driver knowledge, or driver skill shall be used;